nicodemuz/php-getimg.ai/README.md

 **nicodemuz/php-getimg.ai** is a modern, lightweight PHP library designed to integrate seamlessly with the [GetImg.ai](https://getimg.ai/) image generation API.
 Quickly generate stunning AI-powered images for your projects with just a few lines of code.

 This package is currently under development.
-There is only support for text-to-image generation.
+There is only support for text-to-image generation & inpainting.
 Pull requests for other features are welcome.

 ---